 We will denote by $s1, \dots, s6$ both the real surgeries of real Morse functions and the corresponding elementary virtual surgeries.

-\begin{remark} \rm If our deformed singularity is neither parabolic nor simple, then we cannot be sure that the real surgery corresponding to a virtual one can be realized any time when these intersection index conditions are satisfied.
-For simple singularities this realization is guaranteed by the properness of the so-called Lyashko--Looijenga map (see \cite{Lo0}).
-For parabolic singularities, it follows from the Jaworski's work \cite{Jaw}, \cite{Jaw2}, see Proposition \ref{propmain} below. \end{remark}
+\begin{remark} \rm If our deformed singularities were neither parabolic nor simple, we could not be sure that the real surgery corresponding to a virtual one could be realized at any time when these intersection index conditions are satisfied.
+For simple singularities this realization is guaranteed by the properness of the Lyashko--Looijenga map (see \cite{Lo0}).
+For parabolic singularities, this follows from the P.~Jaworski's work \cite{Jaw}, \cite{Jaw2}, see Proposition \ref{propmain} below. \end{remark}